code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 ===========================

-In the standard cases, the compilation of code_saturne main program (`cs_solver`) nd its execution are entirely controlled by the launch script (using the `code_saturne run` or `code_saturne submit` command).
+In the standard cases, the compilation of code_saturne main program (`cs_solver`) and its execution are entirely controlled by the launch script (using the `code_saturne run` or `code_saturne submit` command).
 The command line options for (`cs_solver`) are passed through user modifiable variables at the beginning of the `cs_user_scripts.py` file, if present (if needed, it may be copied from a case's `DATA/REFERENCE` subdirectory to its